-Within Rabobank Australia, risk is defined as 'any potential event, scenario or happening that could prevent the achievement of an objective'.
-Whilst this definition is deliberately broad, the key risks faced by Rabobank Australia are:
+Within Rabobank Australia, risk is defined as 'any potential event, scenario or happening that could prevent the achievement of our strategic objectives'.
+Whilst this definition is deliberately broad, the material risks faced by Rabobank Australia are:

+- Strategic Risk;

-- Compliance Risk;
+- Reputational Risk;

 - Credit Risk;

-- Liquidity Risk;

 - Market Risk;

-- Operational Risk;
+- · Liquidity Risk;

-- Reputation Risk; and
+- Operational Risk; and

-- Strategic Risk.
+- Compliance Risk

 Effective risk management is a central part of Rabobank Australia's strategic, tactical and operational management.
-Rabobank Australia seeks to ensure that all employees take accountability for the management of business risks, and that appropriate practices are implemented to effectively manage risk.
+Rabobank Australia seeks to ensure that all employees take accountability for the management of risks, and that appropriate practices are implemented to effectively manage risk.